 To use a video on a bath.ac.uk webpage, you need to upload it to a third-party hosting site first.
 We use the video platforms Vimeo and YouTube for different purposes.

-We use both platforms for different purposes.
-If you want to embed the video on the University website, you should always use Vimeo.
-This is because we can control whether ads are presented to the user after the video has played.
+You should always use Vimeo to embed videos on the University website.
+This is because we can control whether adverts are shown to the user after the video has played.

-We also upload some videos to YouTube for users to discover while browsing there.
-You should not embed videos uploaded to YouTube on the University website.
+We also upload some videos to YouTube as users can discover them while browsing.
+Don't embed videos uploaded to YouTube on the University website.

-To upload a video, you need to make sure you have prepared all the following:
+To upload a video, make sure you have prepared:

 - a clear, descriptive title for your video

 - a short description of the video that includes its purpose, intended audience, and any links to more information or disclaimers